Travels with V

 Istanbul part three

-We disembark at V Buyukada, the largest of the islands, and walk on narrow streets lined with picturesque houses (and some that desperately need some paint) and in a bike shop we rent two bikes.
+We disembark at Buyukada, the largest of the islands, and walk on narrow streets lined with picturesque houses (and some that desperately need some paint) and in a bike shop we rent two bikes.

-The hose was at the time owned by the chief of the secret police and Trotsky hid out here with his family for two years, and then continued to Mexico.
+The house was at the time owned by the chief of the secret police and Trotsky hid out here with his family for two years, and then continued to Mexico.
 Why the house still stands in this sorry state is a mystery.
 Maybe it has something to do with superstition?

 There’s a small greek-orthodox monastery up here, dedicated to St George, the dragon slayer.
-The door is locked so we walk over to a taverna that almost leans over the steep slope towards the sea to the north.
+The door is locked so instead we walk over to a taverna that almost leans over the steep slope towards the sea to the north.

-We finish our coffe, take our bags and head off towards the tram station for our transport to the airport and then back home.
-While we wait for the tram we see a small kid walking around barefoot in dirty clothes.
+We finish our coffe, take our bags and head off towards the tram station for our transport to the airport and back home.
+While we wait for the tram we see a small boy walking around barefoot in dirty clothes.
 It’s november and rather chilly.
-We suspect the kid is a refugee from Syria, and we contemplate an idea about taking the kid to a shoe shop and buy him a pair of shoes.
+We suspect the kid is a refugee from Syria, and we contemplate an idea about taking him to a shoe shop and buy him a pair of shoes.
 Just then the tram arrives and we hop on.
 But still today sometimes we say to each other: –We should have bought that kid a pair of shoes!